pawelgrzybek/pawelgrzybek.com/content/posts/2015-09-10-bookmarking-with-pinboard.md

 ## Tab sets

 Next to standard bookmarks, ‘tab sets’ is definitely my favourite feature.
 Essentially you can save a collection or currently opened tabs in your browser, and recover the same tabs via one click later on.
 I know there is many extensions to do that, but why should I use them if this awesome feature comes with something that I already use?
-I found it really useful when I work on my Mac Mini and then I want carry on with my Macbook on the train.
+I found it really useful when I work on my Mac Mini and then I want carry on with my MacBook on the train.

 ## Support